PyWavelets/pywt/doc/index.rst

 ``wavefun``
-"""""""""""
+""""""""""""

-The ``wavefun(level)`` function can be used to calculates aproximations wavelet function (*psi*) and associated of scaling function (*phi*) at given level of refinement.
+The ``wavefun(level)`` function can be used to calculates approximations of wavelet function (*psi*) and associated scaling function (*phi*) at given level of refinement.

-For an orthogonal wavelet returns scaling and wavelet function.
+For orthogonal wavelet returns scaling and wavelet function.

 .. class:: example